New Delhi 2011: Home?

 Transport around town was an issue.
 Initially, I rented a car with a driver for about $20/day hoping the arrangement would last for my entire visit, but it did not.
 The owner/driver proved unreliable.
 Without consultation, he would send a substitute car that smelled of cigarette smoke and a driver who was not very familiar with Delhi.
 I also felt uncomfortable with a driver hanging around all day waiting for me to travel short distances.
 I preferred renting cars by the day whenever I had several places to visit.
 I tried taxis a few times, but gave up on them quickly.
 The so-called radio taxis were never available when I needed them and the conventional taxis took a long time to arrive and were bigger cheats than scooter rickshaws, which I used most of the time, although they had problems too.
 The drivers choose their direction.
 If they didn’t want to go in my direction, they took off.
 The second hurdle was the fare.
 I was invariably taken as a foreigner even before I said anything, probably because of my clothes.
 I also speak Hindi with an accent, which didn’t help.
 For that reason, most drivers offered an off-meter charge, usually double or triple the meter amount, which is also jiggered in their favor.
 These negotiations started out as fun, but soon got annoying.

 Traffic in Delhi was awful in most places at most times, especially in Old Delhi, near markets and during the prolonged rush hour.
 Many roads were broadened in 2010 for the Commonwealth Games, but the growth in the number of cars and other vehicles has already exceeded their capacity.
 Roads are seriously congested, made worse by the anarchic traffic.
 No vehicles adhere to lane discipline.
 Drivers play chicken by inching forward wherever there is a gap and hope others will hesitate and not crash into them.
 It is the most overtly competitive behavior I have ever seen that is not in a sport.
 I could not drive in Delhi.
 I would freeze.
 Even if I got used to it, I would get incensed so frequently that my health would plummet.
-I used the new metro system whenever it was possible, which was not much.
+I used the new metro system whenever it was possible, which was not often.
 The trains work well, but the stations are far apart and transport from stations to places in-between is not readily available.
 In Colonial Delhi where prosperous people live, the trains were empty, but in Old Delhi, where less well-off and poor people live, they were jammed even in the middle of the day.
 The city is not pedestrian friendly despite the recently constructed sidewalks.
 Their surface is often uneven so walkers have to keep their heads down to avoid tripping and they are 18” above the road, making each crossing a hurdle race.

 I reconnected with many friends and acquaintances going back more than 65 years in one case.
 There is no other place that I have a personal connection going back so far.
 My family’s history in Delhi goes back much further, to at least 1872 when my ancestors dedicated a Hindu temple that now sits just outside New Delhi Railway Station.
 My friends are well-integrated into the social and work fabric of the city, some in prominent positions of influence in economic and environment policies and business.
 It was great to see them flourishing, but not easy to integrate into their world during my short visit.
 I accompanied some of them to parties where I met new people engaged in the gamut of endeavors ranging from writing to tourism and art and photography.
 Because of India’s rising prosperity, it is now possible to make a good living in a broad range of activities, which was not the case when I was young.
 Expectedly, I remained a “floater”, however, not quite belonging, as I noticed did other “returnees” that I met.
 I’d have to stay much longer and do something to interact with people regularly to weave into the fabric of society.